 |Security Requirement||Candidate must be able to obtain and hold a non-sensitive security certification|

-The U.S. Consulate General in Hamburg is seeking a Volunteer Foreign National Student Intern for the Political/Economic Section.
+The U.S. Consulate General in Hamburg is seeking a Volunteer Foreign National Student Intern for the Political/Economic Section (POL/ECON).

-This internship is offered year round; the next internship opportunity will be available as of September 2021, the starting date will be discussed during the interview, while it is also dependent on passing the Background Check, which can take up to 3 months
+This internship is offered year-round; the starting date will be discussed during the interview, while it is also dependent on passing the background check, which can take up to 3 months or more.

 BASIC FUNCTION OF POSITION